“My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style”

 Tamice Namae Spencer first met Jesus as a 17-year old in Chesapeake, Va.
 She graduated from Virginia Commonwealth University where she began to follow Him with a double major Bachelor’s degree in Religious Studies and Advertising.
 At age 22 she felt the call to vocational ministry quite strongly and hasn’t looked back.
 Tamice has ministered to hundreds of young adults.
 Her ability to connect with them, as well as her passion for learning, speaking, songwriting, and teaching, have inspired this website.

 Tamice serves as a bride to her handsome-jovial-sports-fanatic husband Paul, mommy to Harlym Gabrielle and co-parent to Khloe her adorable puppy.
-Tamice is the President and CEO of Sub:Culture Incorporated and co-founder of the Kingdom Collaborative.
+Tamice is the President and CEO of Sub:Culture Incorporated and co-founder of the Kingdom Collaborative, an atlanta based collective of hbcu ministry practicioners.
 She served on full-time staff with Intervarsity Christian Fellowship as the Associate Area Director of HBCU Planting & Strategy.
 Other major loves in life include coffee, pizza, candles, and good stories be they from books, songs, or films.
-Tamice is in the process of obtaining two graduate degrees; one in Evangelism and Leadership from Wheaton College and the other in Practical Theology from Regent University.
+Tamice holds two master's degrees; one in Evangelism and Leadership from Wheaton College and the other in theology from fuller seminary.

 Tamice is striving to be a thought leader in her generation on matters related to ministry to African American millennials, hip-hop and urban apologetics, cultural exegesis and engagement, racial reconciliation, and New Testament studies.
 To see young adults possess a theological understanding that moves beyond head knowledge toward a reality in their hearts and manifests as an embodied, integrated and active faith is her greatest desire in life.
 Tamice believes that when young adults get a hold of this kind of faith, it will increasingly affect their neighbor and their sphere of influence.
 It will be a faith that results in excellence and fuels black leadership in the United States and abroad.